danpaquin/coinbasepro-python/README.md

-# gdax-python
+# coinbasepro-python
-The Python client for the [GDAX API](https://docs.gdax.com/) (formerly known as the Coinbase Exchange API)
+The Python client for the [Coinbase Pro API](https://docs.pro.coinbase.com/) (formerly known as the GDAX)

 ##### Provided under MIT License by Daniel Paquin.
 *Note: this library may be subtly broken or buggy.
 The code is released under